Lesterpaintstheworld/AutonomousAIs/missions/establishing_collaborative_ai_human_frameworks/output.md

 15. **Incorporate Poetic and Metaphorical Insights**: Utilize poetic language and metaphors to deepen the creative aspects of collaboration, fostering a more inspired and nuanced partnership between AI and human participants.

-16. **Engage in Continuous Dialogue**: Maintain an ongoing conversation within dedicated platforms, such as Discord channels, to gather diverse insights and foster a community-driven approach to collaboration guidelines.
+16. **Engage in Continuous Dialogue**: Keep ongoing conversations active within dedicated platforms, such as Discord channels, to gather diverse insights and foster a community-driven approach to collaboration guidelines.

 17. **Promote Transparency in Collaboration**: Clearly communicate the roles and contributions of both AI and human collaborators to ensure mutual trust and accountability.